Claus1/unigui/README.md

 ```
 With pressed 'Shift' multi select works for nodes and edges.

-Has optional draw 'method' with options 'random', 'circle', 'breadthfirst', by default 'random'.
+id nodes and edges are optinal, if node ids are ommited then edge 'source' and 'target' have to point node index in nodes array.

 ### Dialog ###
 ```
-Dialog(name, text, callback, buttons, content = None)
+Dialog(text, dialog_callback, buttons = ['Ok', 'Cancel'], *content)
 ```
-where buttons is a list of the dialog buttons like ['Yes','No', 'Cancel'].
+where buttons is a list of the dialog button names,
 Dialog callback has the signature as other with a pushed button name value
 ```
-def dicallback(current_dialog, bname):
+def dialog_callback(current_dialog, pushed_button_name):
-    if bname == 'Yes':
+    if pushed_button_name == 'Yes':
         do_this()
     elif ..
 ```